 Extremophiles– microorganisms that thrive in high-stress environments like low pH environments or high-pressure environments.

-Biofilm– a collection of extracellular polymeric substances that allow microorganisms to adhere to surfaces as a collective group, like a plague.
+Biofilm– a collection of extracellular polymeric substances that allow microorganisms to adhere to surfaces as a collective group, like a plaque.

 Polysaccharide– a type of carbohydrate whose molecules consist of a number of sugar molecules bonded together